alex-zige/docker_houston/README.md

 It builds on the top of Capistrano for differnt deployment to a docker host.

-docker_houston comes with a generator to copy and templates all necessary config files and to the target rails project.
+DockerHouston comes with a generator to copy and templates all necessary config files and to the target rails project.

 ###Prerequisite
 Make sure you have access to the ``docker_host`` with the user as ``deploy``.